stevekerrick/GraphqlToTsql/docs/gettingStarted.md

 # Create Entity Mapping

-`GraphqlToTsql` uses the "Entity Mapping" pattern to define the types and fields that will be accessible in the GraphQL, and to map them to tables and columns in the database.
+`GraphqlToTsql` uses the "Entity Mapping" pattern to define the types and fields that will be accessible in the GraphQL, and to map them to tables and columns in your database.

+Getting started with `GraphqlToTsql` is not too hard.
+Most of your time will be spent creating your entity mappings. `GraphqlToSql` is flexible, allowing calculated fields, custom join criteria, virtual tables, and more.
+The [Documentation page]({{ 'documentation' | relative_url }}) has guidance on all the ways you can write the mapping.

-For example, suppose you have a table named `Product`, which is related to the `OrderDetail` table by a foreign key column named `ProductName`.
+For a simple example, suppose you have a table named `Product`, which is related to the `OrderDetail` table by a foreign key column named `ProductName`.

 ![](images/productSchema.png)